tobyl/makin-bacon/docs/the-process.md

 ### Curing the meat

 Curing is often seen as the most daunting part of the process.
 People are often worried about how safe the end product will be, but with a minimal amount of knowledge you can cure meat safely and conveniently.
 The cure is typically a mix of salt and sugar, with the optional addition of a "curing salt".
 You can read more about it on our <a href="/curing-salts">curing salt page</a>.
+Check out the curing page for more detail, and make sure you read up on curing salts

 With the help of a cure calculator, you can determine the amount of salt, sugar and curing salt required.
 The cure can be applied "dry", by rubbing all over the meat, or "wet" by mixing with water and soaking the meat in the brine.
 The most precise and effective method is dry curing, and therefore is the most common once people become more familiar with the process.